bvarga/delphizmq/README.md

 To send messages the api has several methods.
 You can send single, or Multipart messages, in blocking or nonblocking (in the v3 it's called dontwait) mode.

-    // sending a string in blocking mode(default) is just as easy as this: socket.send( 'Hello' );
+    // sending a Utf8String in blocking mode(default) is just as easy as this: socket.send( 'Hello' );

     // or in non-blocking mode